Q: What are the best languages to localise my websites and products into?

 A: With a translated website you also have some major marketing avantages which I have not yet covered.
 Advantage number 1 is that your search engine listings will multiply by the number of languages that you have your site translated into, you will get more search engine listings as your multilingual web pages will be crawled more often by Google, which can detect that the pages are written in a different language.
 The multilingual web pages will be shown in different language versions of Google.
 Google also feeds/supports large local search engines, e.g. Sina.com.cn (The No.4 of Global Top 500 of Alexa Traffic Rank).
 The biggest search engine of Germany, t-online.de, is also powered by Google.
 This means that the exposure of your website will be at least double what it was in English.
 Other important local search engines will also identify and crawl your new web pages for local use.

 Advantage number 2, is that having a multilingual website makes it much easier to rank well in Google and generate more traffic.
 Most English websites are now fully optimised and the competition is very high.
 You cannot obtain the Top 10 ranking in Google if the pagerank (PR) of your web page is not high.
-However, nearly 99% of foreign language web pages are not optimised.
+However, nearly 75% of foreign language web pages are not optimised.
 Their PRs are very low.
-Your website could get therefore reach a high ranking even if it does not have any current page rank.
+Your website could therefore reach a high ranking even if it does not have an effective page rank in English.
 You would have more web page listings and each of them would have a higher ranking in the search engines, which in turn would generate more traffic.
 Additionally, Google’s filters are currently less sensitive, strict and intelligent when dealing with non-English language pages.

 If you would like any more information please contact me and I will be happy to answer your questions.